Year 1 to Year 6

 We broadly follow the National Curriculum but with the benefit of specialist teaching we are able to go beyond the minimum requirements and introduce some topics earlier and cover others in more depth.
 Subjects are managed by specialist Heads of Department who, with our well qualified and talented staff, are committed to providing an excellent standard of teaching which ensures consistent academic success.
 We adopt an imaginative and flexible approach so that individual children are given the opportunity to develop their own strengths and passions in particular areas.

-Pupils are taught in mixed ability classes for most subjects throughout the School, although there is provision for small ability group teaching in some subjects and setting for Maths from Year 3 onwards.
+Pupils are taught in mixed ability classes for most subjects throughout the School, although there is provision for small ability group teaching in some subjects and setting for Maths in the Preps.

 Pupils’ progress is monitored closely, with informal and formal assessment taking place throughout the year.
 Teaching staff liaise closely with each other and with the Learning Support Team to ensure that each child is able to access the curriculum effectively.

 Throughout the year there are opportunities for extension of particular subjects through musical events and performances, drama productions, dance shows, fixtures and sports days.
-A whole school cross-curricular week allows a particular theme, for example South America, to be explored in depth.
+A whole school cross-curricular week allows a particular theme, for example The Polar Regions, to be explored in depth.

 Learning is also enhanced through an extensive programme of school trips to museums, galleries, environmental study centres and theatres in London and further afield.
 A residential trips programme commences in Year 4, introducing children to outdoor adventurous activities and offering opportunities for team building as well as greater independence.